 Sweden is a highly developed country and a nation that enjoys a high standard of living and low income inequality.
-Having a competitive, liberalized open market economy, it had a surprisingly conservative stance on gambling and online casinos, in particular, for decades.
-The state monopoly on games of chance was finally eliminated in 2019, a year, which saw a groundbreaking reform in the sector and the issuing of 70 licenses for online betting and casino games.
+Despite having a competitive, liberalized open market economy, it maintained a surprisingly conservative stance on gambling, particularly online casinos, for decades.
+The state monopoly on games of chance was finally eliminated in 2019, a year that saw a groundbreaking reform in the sector and the issuance of 70 licenses for online betting and casino games.

-This new, more liberal legal environment received a warm welcome by foreign gambling operators who anticipated lucrative opportunities for their businesses.
-The latest statistics show that their projections were not far from the truth – licensed operators in the country generated revenue of SEK24.8 billion (€2.34bn/$2.62bn) in 2019, according to the Swedish Gaming Authority (Spelinspektionen).
+This new, more liberal legal environment received a warm welcome from foreign gambling operators who anticipated lucrative opportunities for their businesses.
+The latest statistics show that their projections were accurate: licensed operators in the country generated revenue of SEK24.8 billion (€2.34bn/$2.62bn) in 2019, according to the Swedish Gaming Authority (Spelinspektionen).

 The figures, released in early March, are based on data from the Swedish Tax Agency.
-The main sources of income for licensees were online casino games and gambling on ships, which contributed SEK14.0 billion.
-Meanwhile, the unregulated offshore operators saw a revenue between SEK1.8bn and SEK2.2bn, Spelinspektionen says, citing UK-based industry analysts H2 Gambling Capital.
+The main sources of income for licensees were online casino games and gambling on ships, which together contributed SEK14.0 billion.
+Meanwhile, unregulated offshore operators generated between SEK1.8bn and SEK2.2bn in revenue, according to Spelinspektionen, which cited UK-based industry analysts H2 Gambling Capital.

-In 2018, the Swedish gambling market had a total gross revenue of SEK 23.4 billion.
-However, it is hard to compare the data and determine how sales have changed, the regulator explains, adding that the gaming market has probably increased significantly in 2019 following the gambling reform in the country.
-As of March 2020, 96 firms had active licenses to operate in the Swedish market.
-Of them, 70 companies were licensed for betting and commercial casino games online.
+In 2018, the Swedish gambling market recorded a total gross revenue of SEK 23.4 billion.
+However, the regulator explains that it is difficult to compare the data and determine how sales have changed.
+It adds that the gaming market probably grew significantly in 2019 following the gambling reform.
+As of March 2020, 96 firms held active licenses to operate in the Swedish market.
+Of these, 70 companies were licensed for online betting and commercial casino games.

 The Swedish Gambling Act 2018

-The Gambling Act, which was issued in June 2018, is a complete overhaul of the gambling and betting legislation in Sweden.
+The Gambling Act, issued in June 2018, completely overhauled gambling and betting legislation in Sweden.
 The new law entered into force on January 1, 2019, and liberalized the market, opening it to foreign and private companies for the first time.
-It ended the state-run monopoly on certain forms of gambling, most notably online casino gaming and online wagering on sports.
-The reform allowed the Swedish Gambling Authority to approve private operators and as of May 2020, the regulator issued licenses to around 100 companies.
+It ended the state-run monopoly on certain forms of gambling, most notably online casino gaming and online sports wagering.
+The reform allowed the Swedish Gambling Authority to approve private operators, and as of May 2020 the regulator had issued licenses to around 100 companies.

 The law also puts various restrictions on gambling products and on certain activities that can be offered online.
 For instance, operators licensed in Sweden are required to show the currency of each bet made on their platforms in Swedish krona (SEK).
 Withdrawals of winnings must be made via the same payment processor used by the player when making a deposit.

-Licensees are also required to provide all important information (i.e. the rules and the likelihood of winning or RTP) about the games they offer in Swedish.
-Their platforms do not need to be available in the Swedish language, however.
-The Gambling Act also introduces responsible gambling provisions, according to which license holders are required to offer their patrons self-exclusion options.
+Licensees are also required to provide all important information, i.e., the rules and the likelihood of winning or RTP, about the games they offer in Swedish.
+However, their platforms do not have to be available in the Swedish language.
+The Gambling Act also introduces responsible gambling provisions that require license holders to offer their patrons self-exclusion options.

 The Swedish Gambling Authority

-Gambling is regulated on a national level and local authorities have no legislative, executive, or otherwise power when it comes to land-based or online operations.
-The main regulatory authority is the Spelinspektionen, commonly known as the Swedish Gambling Authority in English, and it is responsible for ensuring that the gambling market is legal, safe and that it complies with the Swedish Gambling Act and other relevant laws.
-The authority supervises and controls the operation of all betting, gambling, and lotteries activities in the country.
+Gambling is regulated at the national level, and local authorities have no legislative, executive, or other power over land-based or online operations.
+The main regulatory authority is the Spelinspektionen, commonly known in English as the Swedish Gambling Authority.
+It is responsible for ensuring that the gambling market is legal and safe and that it complies with the Swedish Gambling Act and other relevant laws.
+The authority supervises and controls all betting, gambling, and lottery activities in the country.

-The Swedish Gambling Authority also approves the private operators who would be allowed to offer their services to Swedish residents.
+The Swedish Gambling Authority also approves the private operators that are allowed to offer their services to Swedish residents.
 It issues and revokes licenses and has the power to block access to unlicensed gambling websites.
-It can also block financial transactions from Swedish residents to operators who are deemed illegal.
+The authority can also block financial transactions made by Swedish residents to operators deemed illegal.

-The authority has introduced Spelpaus, a voluntary self-exclusion program for gamblers in Sweden, and users can choose to block themselves from gambling for 1, 3, or 6 months.
-The other option is to be in the scheme until further notice.
-The Spelpaus (“a break from gambling”) covers all forms of land-based and online gambling and gambling-related direct marketing.
+The authority has introduced Spelpaus, a voluntary self-exclusion program for gamblers in Sweden.
+Users can choose to block themselves from gambling for 1, 3, or 6 months, or they can remain in the program until further notice.
+Spelpaus (“a break from gambling”) covers all forms of land-based and online gambling, as well as gambling-related direct marketing.

-In addition, the Swedish Gambling Authority works in cooperation with other institutions and authorities in Sweden, including the Finance Police and the Tax Agency, which is responsible for ensuring that taxes are properly declared and paid.
+In addition, the Swedish Gambling Authority cooperates with other institutions and authorities in Sweden, including the Finance Police and the Tax Agency, which is responsible for ensuring that taxes are properly declared and paid.
 The regulatory authority for marketing and advertising in the gambling sector, on the other hand, is the Consumer Agency.